asift91/Manual_Migration/option1.md

             ```
     -   **Mapping IP:**
         -   DNS name mapping with the load balancer IP must be done at the hosting provider level.
-        -   Disable Moodle website Maintenance mode.
+        -   Disable Moodle website from Maintenance mode.
         -   Hit the load balancer DNS name to get the migrated Moodle web page.